wikindx/wikindx/website/web/src/content/customizing/plugins.md

 **********************
 */

-<?php
 /*
 * Example of an in-line plugin.
 This inserts the phrase 'Hello sailor!' wherever the template
 * designer has placed the 'inline1' container.
 In the default template that comes with WIKINDX,
 * 'inline1' appears in content.tpl in the paging display and will print 'Hello sailor!' in bold in front
 * of paging links when displaying lists.
 */
 class inline1_MODULE